-Popularly known as the 'RCK', this superb collection was formed in 1947 by the amalgamation of the Rothschild British and Irish butterfly and moth collection with the important and extensive combined collections of Drs EA Cockayne and HBD Kettlewell in 1947.
+This superb collection was formed in 1947 with the amalgamation of the Rothschild British and Irish butterfly and moth collection and the important and extensive combined collections of Drs EA Cockayne and HBD Kettlewell.

 The collection comprised about 5000 drawers of British and Irish butterflies and larger moths arranged to display variation in all its forms.